 Topamax is a seizure medication that’s used off-label by some individuals for weight loss.
 While the drug is not FDA-approved for the treatment of obesity, users claim the drug can cause significant weight loss.

 But is Topamax actually proven in research studies to cause weight loss?
 Does the drug have any dangerous side effects?
-How do real users rate and describe the effects of the drug for weight loss?
-And what do doctors think about using Topamax for weight loss?
+Is the generic version really 97% cheaper?
+And what dose is used for weight loss?

-In this article we’ll answer all of these questions and more as we review medical studies on Topamax for weight loss to give our take on whether the drug is likely or not to be effective for this outcome.
+In this article we’ll answer all of these questions and more, as we review research studies on Topamax for weight loss to give our take on whether or not it's likely to be effective.

 Is Topamax Proven to Cause Weight Loss?